 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Initially, public cloud growth stemmed largely from the demand of startups, particularly content and social media companies.
-But now, enterprise demand has spurred the creation of hybrid cloud technologies based on cloud-native services and tools.
+But now, enterprise demand has spurred the of hybrid cloud technologies based on cloud-native services and tools.

 Cloud providers that already have data center platforms tend to have more enterprise appeal in this market, which is why Microsoft has an early advantage.
 AWS and Google need a strategy to blunt that advantage, as well as a way to address hybrid applications that involve serverless computing.